-The EU Court of Justice has underlined that pursuant to Article 57(1)(f) of the GDPR each DPA is required on its territory to handle complaints, adding that DPAs are 'required to examine the nature of that complaint as necessary', 53 and to handle complaints 'with all due diligence'.
-54 If a DPA does not apply all due diligence, it 'fails to deal' with a complaint.
-55 In this regard, the Court has emphasised that in order to handle complaints 'Article 58(1) of the GDPR confers extensive investigative powers on each supervisory authority', 56 and that - https://www.autoriteprotectiondonnees.be/publications/decision-quant-au-fond-n-21-2022-english.pdf), p.
-107. 49 Art.
-57(1)(f) GDPR.
+The EU Court of Justice has underlined that pursuant to Article 57(1)(f) of the GDPR each DPA is required on its territory to handle complaints, adding that DPAs are 'required to examine the nature of that complaint as necessary', and to handle complaints 'with all due diligence'.
+If a DPA does not apply all due diligence, it 'fails to deal' with a complaint.
+In this regard, the Court has emphasised that in order to handle complaints 'Article 58(1) of the GDPR confers extensive investigative powers on each supervisory authority', and that - when handling a complaint - the DPA is 'required to execute its responsibility for ensuring that the GDPR is fully enforced with all due diligence'.